jonlpersson/ed-latimore/site/_posts/2021-09-06-how-to-be-interesting.md

 article_type: Article
 title: How to be the most interesting man in any room
 permalink: /how-to-be-interesting/
 tags:
-  - self-improvement-for-men
 categories:
+  - connecting-with-people
-  - self-improvement-for-men
+  - how-to-be-a-hot-guy
 description: >-
   Discover actionable steps you can take to be more interesting, expand your mind, and tap into a life you can get excited about